Non-stationary Delayed Online Convex Optimization: From Full-information to Bandit Setting: Main Results

-\end{thm} \begin{remark}\emph{From Theorem \ref{thm3}, if $d>L=\Omega(T/(P_T+1))$, there exists an $\Omega(T)$ lower bound on the dynamic regret, which can be trivially matched by any OCO algorithm including our Algorithm \ref{Ader-Meta}.
-As a result, we mainly focus on the case $d<L$, and notice that Theorem \ref{thm3} essentially establishes an $\Omega(\sqrt{d(P_T+1)T})$ lower bound, which matches the $O(\sqrt{d(P_T+1)T})$ dynamic regret of our Algorithm \ref{Ader-Meta} in the worst case.
-Moreover, it is worthy to note that the delays specified by Theorem \ref{thm3} satisfy Assumption \ref{assum4} and $Td\geq\sum_{t=1}^Td_t=S$, and thus the $\Omega(\sqrt{d(P_T+1)T})$ lower bound also implies that the $O(\sqrt{S(P_T+1)})$ dynamic regret of Algorithm \ref{Ader-Meta} in the case with the In-Order property cannot be improved.
-To the best of our knowledge, this is the first lower bound for the dynamic regret of the delayed OCO.} \end{remark}
+\end{thm} From Theorem \ref{thm-low}, if $d>L=\Omega(T/(P_T+1))$, there exists an $\Omega(T)$ lower bound on the dynamic regret, which can be trivially matched by any OCO algorithm including our Algorithm \ref{Ader-Meta}.
+Therefore, we mainly focus on the case $d\leq L$, and notice that Theorem \ref{thm-low} essentially establishes an $\Omega(\sqrt{dT(P_T+1)})$ lower bound, which matches the $O(\sqrt{dT(P_T+1)})$ dynamic regret of our Mild-OGD in the worst case.